Nimba-Solutions/Unit-of-Work/README.md

 ## ⚠️ Error Handling

-The `UnitOfWorkException` is a special exception class that provides detailed error information through an exception tree structure.
+The `UnitOfWorkException` is a special exception class that provides detailed error information through a tree structure.
 This is particularly useful when multiple errors occur during a transaction.

 Key features of the `UnitOfWorkException`:
 1. **Exception Tree**: Maintains a hierarchical structure of errors